Art museum

 The Louvre in Paris, the most-visited art museum in the world in 2022.

 Video of the National Gallery of Art in Washington D.C.

-An art museum or art gallery is a building or space for the display of art, usually from the museum's own collection.
+An art museum, or art gallery, is an organization, usually with buildings or spaces for the display of art from the museum's own collection.
 It might be in public or private ownership, be accessible to all, or have restrictions in place.
 Although primarily concerned with visual art, art museums are often used as a venue for other cultural exchanges and artistic activities, such as lectures, jewelry, performance arts, music concerts, or poetry readings.
 Art museums also frequently host themed temporary exhibitions, which often include items on loan from other collections.

 Terminology

 The Metropolitan Museum of Art in New York City, named for its central location on the Upper East Side of Manhattan, was the most-visited art museum in the United States and the eighth-most visited art museum in the world in 2022.

 An institution dedicated to the display of art can be called an art museum or an art gallery, and the two terms may be used interchangeably.
 This is reflected in the names of institutions around the world, some of which are considered art galleries, such as the National Gallery in London and Neue Nationalgalerie in Berlin, and some of which are considered museums, including the Metropolitan Museum of Art and the Museum of Modern Art in New York City and the National Museum of Western Art in Tokyo.

 The phrase "art gallery" is also sometimes used to describe businesses which display art for sale, but these are not art museums.